ConfederacyOfGaia/Gaia/zephyrlands.md

 Despite the heavy reliance on inter-village trade, most Zephyrans haven't traveled more than a few days away from their home village.
 They are often very interested in news from the outside world, and will listen to stories from anyone willing to share them.
 They especially like when elves visit, because they always bring news and stories from distant villages.

 Gaian homes tend to be short, squat, and wide, with low ceilings and wraparound porches, and gently-slanted roofs.
 Building materials depend on the resources in the area, but wood is the most common.
 Every house has a fireplace in it, as the focal point of the household life.
 Beds tend to be wide and low, sometimes sitting directly on the floor or ground, and it's not uncommon for children to sleep bunched together.
-Kylven farms and ranches are often collections of buildings, connected by shared roofs.
+Larger farms and ranches are often collections of these buildings, connected by shared roofs and continuous porches.

 ## Demographics